 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-SFUN's annual earnings growth rate over the past five years of 15.09% fails this test.
+SFUN's annual earnings growth rate over the past five years of 33.37% passes this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-SFUN, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.79, 1.24, 1.85, 0.71, 1.37, fails this criterion, as earnings dipped.
-This is unacceptable to the methodology.
+SFUN, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.79, 0.25, 0.38, 0.71, 2.87, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [FAIL]